allen-cell-animated/cell-feature-data/README.md

 2. Activate the virtual environment:
    - On macOS/Linux: `source venv/[ENV-NAME]/bin/activate`
    - On Windows: `venv\[ENV-NAME]\Scripts\activate`
-3. Install the dependencies: `pip install -e ./cell_feature_data` This step makes the `create-dataset` command available globally within the virtual environment.
+3. Install the dependencies: `pip install ./cell_feature_data` This step makes the `create-dataset` command available globally within the virtual environment.
 4. Run `create-dataset` to start the dataset creation process.
 This will:
    - Request the path of the file you want to process.
 Formats supported: `.csv`, with more formats to be added as development progresses
    - Ask for an output path to save your dataset.
 If not specified, a new dataset folder is created in `data`, named after the input file